anjenn/closetApp/thesis_rough_draft.md

 In present day, the field of web application development is flooded with various tools, and technologies, where each one of them has wide range of features with its own strengths and limitations in comparison to other technologies.
-Meanwhile, it is also important to note that selection of such technologies also highly depend on the situation surrounding the project, such as its aim, timeframe, and expected outcome.
+Meanwhile, it is also important to note that selection of such technologies also highly depend on the situation surrounding the project, such as its aim, timeframe, and existing skills.
 Therefore, one can say that it is essential to examine and compare the available options and choose a stack well-tailored for the project, in order for the development to be more efficient.

 The purpose of this paper is to investigate a development process of a Single Page Web Application,